reactgraphqlacademy/fb-messenger/README.md

 - Redux

-  - In src/server/app.js configure the Redux store with initialState.
+  - In src/server.js configure the Redux store with initialState.

 - Styled Components

-  - In src/server/app.js use [&lt;StyleSheetManager&gt;](https://www.styled-components.com/docs/advanced#server-side-rendering).
+  - In src/server.js use [&lt;StyleSheetManager&gt;](https://www.styled-components.com/docs/advanced#server-side-rendering).
-  - In src/server/render.js use [sheet.getStyleTags()](https://www.styled-components.com/docs/advanced#server-side-rendering).
+  - In src/server.js use [sheet.getStyleTags()](https://www.styled-components.com/docs/advanced#server-side-rendering).

 - GraphQL

-  - In src/server/app.js you need to use [getDataFromTree](https://www.apollographql.com/docs/react/features/server-side-rendering.html#getDataFromTree) to execute the GraphQL queries in order to get data in the components.
+  - In src/server.js you need to use [getDataFromTree](https://www.apollographql.com/docs/react/features/server-side-rendering.html#getDataFromTree) to execute the GraphQL queries in order to get data in the components.
-  - In src/server/render.js you need to add [window.\_\_APOLLO_STATE](https://github.com/apollographql/react-docs/blob/master/source/server-side-rendering.md) to sync the state on the server and on the client.
+  - In src/index.js you need to restore the state from `window.__PRELOADED_STATE__` in `cache: new InMemoryCache().restore()` to sync the state on the server and client.
+Heads up, [https://www.apollographql.com/docs/react/features/server-side-rendering.html#store-rehydration](https://www.apollographql.com/docs/react/features/server-side-rendering.html#store-rehydration) calls it `window.__APOLLO_STATE__`, we call it `window.__PRELOADED_STATE__`

+- React Helmet

-  - In src/client/index you need to [rehydrate the store](https://www.apollographql.com/docs/react/features/server-side-rendering.html#store-rehydration)
+  - In src/server.js you need to use [helmet.link.toString()](https://github.com/nfl/react-helmet#server-usage) to set the linkHelmet variable so it can be passed as a meta to the next middleware.

 ### Bonus part 2